 Now I want you to imagine that you have these notes on hundreds of contacts… you would probably be able to see commonalities, patterns and/or groupings.It doesn’t take that much time to jot down a few notes about someone, especially if you have had several interactions with them.
 These notes are especially important when you don’t see a prospect on a regular basis.

-Using Mary Smith as the example, here are a few ways to utilize what we know about Mary:
+Using Mary Smith as an example, here are a few ways to utilize what we know about Mary:

 - Mary needs reliable transportation – can you put her in touch with a connection that is getting ready to sell their car (preferably a Honda Pilot)?

 - Mary wants to take her children to Disneyland – can you stop by the bank and get ticket discounts that would make that vacation more affordable?

 - Mary wants to set up a cooking blog but doesn’t have the technical knowledge to do that – can you share a connection that could get her set up and bring her up to speed on blog creation?

 - Mary wants to help feed the homeless – can you share a non-profit connection that participates in serving food to the homeless?